Understanding the Ranking Loss for Recommendation with Sparse User Feedback: Auxiliary Ranking Loss in CTR Prediction: A Gradient Vanishing Perspective

 \subsection{Empirical Analysis of Gradient Vanishing}

-To empirically validate the accuracy of the analysis, we examine the gradient norm dynamics of negative sample logits in the first epoch for the BCE method and Combined-Pair on the Criteo dataset.
-To simulate the extremely low proportion of positive samples in real-world scenarios, we adjusted the weights to reduce the dataset's equivalent CTR to approximately 3.3\% (detailed setting will be discussed in Section~\ref{setting}).
-As shown in Fig.~\ref{fig: neg_grad_dual_0}, the BCE method (blue line) shows negligible gradient norms of negative samples, while Combined-Pair (red line) shows significantly larger ones.
-This observation directly supports our analysis in this section.
+To empirically validate the analysis, we examine the dynamics of gradient norms for negative sample logits in the first epoch of training.
+To simulate the low proportion of positive samples often encountered in real-world scenarios, we adjust the positive sample rates, denoted as $\beta_\text{pos}$, to achieve an equivalent Click-Through Rate (CTR) of 3.3\% for the dataset.
+Further details regarding this adjustment will be discussed in Sec.~\ref{subsec:setting}.

-Besides, we also care about the optimization issue of trainable parameters, which mainly occurs in trainable parameters rather than outputs (\textit{i.e.,} logits).
-We hypothesize that the parameters also suffer from gradient vanishing because they obey the chain rule and are affected by gradients of logits.
+As depicted in Fig.~\ref{fig: dual_grad_comp}, we observe that the BCE method (the blue line) exhibits negligible gradient norms for negative samples.
+In contrast, the Combined-Pair method (the red line) demonstrates significantly larger gradient norms for negative samples.
+This empirical observation aligns with our previous analysis of the gradients.

-Thus, we then compare the Combined-Pair and the BCE method on gradient norms of trainable parameters in the bottom layers of DNN and CrossNet.
-We also report the dynamics of the 90 percentile and average value during training, as shown in Fig.~\ref{fig: layers_grad}.
-Combined-Pair shows both greater 90 percentiles and average values than the BCE method, persisting throughout the entire training process.
-This further reflects that Combined-Pair can also effectively alleviate the gradient vanishing problem in learnable parameters.
+We further investigate the optimization procedure of the trainable parameters in the entire model architecture.
+Specifically, we compare the Combined-Pair method with the BCE method by examining the gradient norms of the trainable parameters in the bottom layers of the Deep Neural Network (DNN) and CrossNet in DCN V2.
+To provide a comprehensive understanding of the optimization dynamics, we report the dynamics of the 90th percentile and average values of the gradient norms during the training process.
+These results are depicted in Fig.~\ref{fig: layers_grad}.
+Remarkably, we observe that the Combined-Pair method consistently achieves higher values on both metrics compared to the BCE method.
+This difference persists throughout the entire training process.
+This finding further validates that the Combined-Pair method effectively alleviates the issue of gradient vanishing in the learnable parameters.